Parking and Traffic Procedures

 For all parking related inquiries, Parking Services may be contacted directly at 918-444-2444.

 All vehicles parking on any NSU Campus must obtain a valid parking permit.
 Permits vary by visitors, students, faculty and staff.

 One day visitor permits may be obtained at no cost.

-At Tahlequah the permits may be picked up at the Parking Office in the lower level of the University Center or the University Police Station at the corner of Crafton and Grand.
+At Tahlequah the permits may be picked up at the Parking Office in the lower level of the Administration Building.

 At Broken Arrow the permits may be picked up at the Administration Building in Student Affairs, Room 211.